 - No bed or sofa skirts.
 This allows for easier vacuuming.

 - Make it washable or durable – slipcovers are ideal for furniture where pets love to relax.
 You can simply remove and wash every few months.
 I also like washing our pillows every few months.

 - Outdoor fabrics make for better stain resistance than typical indoor materials.
-There are so many outdoor fabrics that are beautiful, and comfortable and they are woven in everything from terry cloth loops to velvets and more regular plain cottons.
-They are easy to clean and maintain and are actually even more affordable than their traditional analogues.
+There are so many outdoor fabrics that are beautiful, and comfortable and they are woven in everything from terry cloth loops to velvets and more regular plain cotton.
+They are easy to clean and maintain and are actually even more affordable than their traditional analogs.